RolandChristensen/developer-journal/_drafts/git.md

 `$ git commit -m "Initial commit"`

 Note: you may find that you need to configure your email and name.
-`$ git config --global user.email "Email@email.com"`
+`git config --global user.email "Email@email.com"`
-`$ git config --global user.name "FName LName"`
+`git config --global user.name "FName LName"`

-`$ git status` will show that there are no staged files after the commit.
+`git status` will show that there are no staged files after the commit.

-Note: you can skip the `$ git add ...` part if you dealing with a manageable number of changes by using the `-a` flag in the commit command.
+Note: you can skip the `git add {operand}` part if you dealing with a manageable number of changes by using the "-a" flag to add ***tracked*** files in the commit command.
-`$git commit -a -m "Story 101: Added special.svg for download icon."`: Adds and commits all changes.
+`git commit -a -m "Story 101: made a single line change to file x to do y."`: Adds and commits all changes in one command.
+The "-a" flag does not work with ***untracked*** files, but only files that have been *added* before, which is probably for the best because it makes you look at each file to make sure you shouldn't add it to the .gitignore file.

 # Git Log
 `git log`: Lists the commits and looks something like this: